cytoscape/web-cytoscape-manual/docs/index.rst

 Cytoscape Web |version| User Manual
 ============================================

-The Cytoscape on the Web User Manual copyright is owned by The Cytoscape Consortium, and is made available under the same GPL license as Cytoscape itself: LGPL 2.1, the GNU Lesser General Public License, version 2.1, February 1999 available in text at
+The Cytoscape Web User Manual copyright is owned by The Cytoscape Consortium, and is made available under the same GPL license as Cytoscape itself: LGPL 2.1, the GNU Lesser General Public License, version 2.1, February 1999 available in text at